HungTouya/ITCSIU21064_Thesis_Final/README.md

 # ITCSIU21064_Thesis_Final — Personalized Meal Planning and Cooking Assistance for Diabetic Users
 <img width="1918" height="872" alt="Home" src="https://github.com/user-attachments/assets/4aaa19d5-0e84-49f3-9b55-e67c31a1260f" />

+## Thesis Goals and Objectives

+This project develops a **web-based meal planning and cooking assistance platform** tailored for diabetic users.
+It offers expert-recommended and customizable meal plans supported by AI.

+Users select their diabetes type in their profile.
+If they choose a meal unsuitable for their condition, the system provides a **warning message** with three options:
+1. Proceed with the original meal
+2. Choose a suitable alternative
+3. Return to the menu

+### Technologies Used:
+- ReactJS
+- Firebase (Firestore, Authentication, Storage)
+- TailwindCSS
+- Dialogflow (for AI chatbot)

+### Key UI Features:
+- Login & Health Quiz
+- Personalized Homepage
+- Expert & Custom Schedule Pages
+- AI Chatbox for Meal Advice
+- Warning Messages with Alternatives

 ## Download & Setup Instructions

 Clone the project from the `main` branch: